-The three main credit reference agencies, Equifax, Experian and Callcredit, will all use data to score you differently.
-Lenders will use one or more of these agencies to decide whether to offer you credit.
+For first-time buyers, the three main credit reference agencies, Equifax, Experian and Callcredit, will all use data to score you differently.
+Mortgage lenders will use one or more of these agencies to decide whether to offer you credit.

 The general rule is, the higher your credit score the better, so if after checking you feel your score is low you can do things to improve it.
 For instance, if there are errors on your file you can write to the credit reference agency and ask them to add a notice of correction to your file.
 You should also check you're not linked financially to anyone, eg. an ex-partner or old flatmate.
 Their credit history could affect yours so make sure you've organised a 'disassociation' with the credit agency.

 Make sure all your bank accounts, any credit cards and loans are registered against your correct current address.
 Contact any financial institutions that hold incorrect information to update the details and take the opportunity to ask them to close any old and unused accounts.